maxio-com/ab-python-sdk/doc/controllers/customers.md

 You may create a new Customer at any time, or you may create a Customer at the same time you create a Subscription.
 The only validation restriction is that you may only create one customer for a given reference value.

 If provided, the `reference` value must be unique.
 It represents a unique identifier for the customer from your own app, i.e. the customer’s ID.
 This allows you to retrieve a given customer via a piece of shared information.
-Alternatively, you may choose to leave `reference` blank, and store Chargify’s unique ID for the customer, which is in the `id` attribute.
+Alternatively, you may choose to leave `reference` blank, and store Advanced Billing’s unique ID for the customer, which is in the `id` attribute.

-Full documentation on how to locate, create and edit Customers in the Chargify UI can be located [here](https://chargify.zendesk.com/hc/en-us/articles/4407659914267).
+Full documentation on how to locate, create and edit Customers in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24252190590093-Customer-Details).

 ## Required Country Format

-Chargify requires that you use the ISO Standard Country codes when formatting country attribute of the customer.
+Advanced Billing requires that you use the ISO Standard Country codes when formatting country attribute of the customer.

 Countries should be formatted as 2 characters.
 For more information, please see the following wikipedia article on [ISO_3166-1.](http://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)

 ## Required State Format

-Chargify requires that you use the ISO Standard State codes when formatting state attribute of the customer.
+Advanced Billing requires that you use the ISO Standard State codes when formatting state attribute of the customer.

 + US States (2 characters): [ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2:US)